b22241/AI-Research-Agent/readme.md

       "domain": "langchain-ai.github.io",
       "score": 85,
       "label": "High",
-      "preview": "LangGraph is a library..."
+      "preview": "LangGraph is a library for building..."
     }
   ],
   "confidence": 85,